JoyHak/MarkdownToBBCode/Forum.md

 When I was writing changelogs for my [url=https://github.com/JoyHak/QuickSwitch]QuickSwitch[/url] project, I needed to convert them from [url=https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax]Markdown[/url] markup language to [url=https://osu.ppy.sh/wiki/en/BBCode]BBcode[/url] markup language for posting on forums.

-That is how this converter was developed.
+That is how this converter was developed: [size=150][url]https://github.com/JoyHak/MarkdownToBBCode/releases[/url][/size]

 It was successfully tested on the [url=https://github.com/JoyHak/QuickSwitch/releases/tag/1.8]latest complex changelog[/url].
 Here's the list of key features:
 [list]
 [*] Full support for GitHub syntax (basic and advanced).